eclab/grains/README.md

 One, Two, or Three digital outputs set up as functions of four, five, or six analog+digital inputs.
 You specify the functions in the code (it's set up to make it easy!), including special randomness and logic functions.

 Status: Working, but like Pattern, its usefulness may be limited due to noise.

+## Trajectory

+A vector synthesizer similar to VS: but with four fixed waves (Sine, Saw, Square, Noise, with optional silence).
+This is much more limited than VS, but the advantage is that these waves can be arranged to have many fewer aliasing issues than the waves in VS.

+Status: Working.
+Also works great with AE's JOYSTICK.

 ## Voice